Good Health: Composition

 Musically, Good Health has been aligned with punk, indie rock, emo, and "twitchy" post-hardcore akin to The Nation of Ulysses.

 Critical reception and legacy

+Ink 19 described Good Health as "[a] rather fine collection of energetic, angular emo" and noted that "[the] album flows over with hooks and ideas, twists and turns, with ingenious musicianship and a vivid presence".
 In a 20th anniversary review, Stereogums Tom Breihan dubbed Health "28 delirious minutes [that are] enough to leave you breathless and stirred."
 He positively called its sound "fast and urgent and adrenaline-charged", as well as "rich and dynamic."
 In a 2022 retrospective list by BrooklynVegan, it placed #33 out of 35 of 2002's best emo & post-hardcore albums.
 The site's Andrew Sacher wrote that the group "came out of the gate swinging" on the record and that, 20 years on, its tracks "still pack a refreshing punch."